mds796/CSGY9223-Final/demo.md

   * We didn't have to go back and redo *too much* work.
 * **Unit test often.**
   * Testing made trying new things easier.
 It helped us decide early on if something was going to work, or it wasn't.
+* **How to build a distributed system with fault tolerance, replication, and consistency.**